JohnStuartPhil/cherryleaves/README.md

 - As part of the 2nd business requirement, the client requires an app that provides a prediction of whether a cherry leaf is healthy or whether is has a pwodery mildew.
 - A Machine Learning (ML) model was therefore required to be fitted in order to acheive this requirement.
-- As there were only two types of cherry leaves, a binary classifier model featuring a binary_crossentropy loss and an Adam optimiser was selected.
+- As there were only two types of cherry leaves (healthy and powdery mildew), a binary classifier model featuring a binary_crossentropy loss and an Adam optimiser was selected.
 - The model gave a normal fit and retunred a **99%** level of accuracy, 2% more than the clients minimum requiremnet of 97%.
 Please see the model learning curve below taken from the ML Performance Metrics page of the app:

 ![model curve](assets/imagesforreadme/normalfitmodel.png)

 ## Dashboard Design

+There are 5 pages in total which can be accessed using radio buttons from the menu on the left hand side.

 #### Summary page
 - Contains General Infomration about the client's background